SzymkowskiDev/crime-in-the-uk/README.md

 providing information about crimes, and rewards for providing informations about perpetrators of crimes.

-The project's purpose is to harvest information from the website, store its content in MongoDB, and then process it with Spark, in order to find context of each article using SparkML.
+The project's purpose is to harvest information from the website, store its content in MongoDB, and then process it with data_proc container, in order to find context of each article using NLP libraries.
 The processed data is then added to Postgres, which serves as source for Power BI and API for data access and further analysis.

 ## Contents